mhmdfnus/cs266_whisper_audit/README.md

 Actual: The rebranding process was referred internally to as Project Hyphen.
 Predicted:  There were branding proxies which referred internally towards Project I-Thin.

+The hallucination of sulphate and chloride sodium water is particularly interesting, Whisper appears to have invented chemical names.
+This hints that the model mighy not do so well with jargon.

 #### Data:
 Our test data set is from CommonVoice [2], it is a collection of crowd sourced audio clips from online contributors.
 We used the most recent delta segment of this.
-Not all clips from this data set were used, we opted not to use the reported clips as users had already marked the transcriptions of those as being incorrect or marked the sentences as offensive.
+Not all clips from this data set were used, we opted not to use the clips in the reported split as users had already marked the transcriptions of those as being incorrect or marked the sentences as offensive.

-Initially, we ran a Whisper base version on 200 clips randomly selected from the validated slit of the data.
+Initially, we ran the base Whisper model on 200 clips randomly selected from the validated slit of the data and checked the WER rate on those as the base line.

 Then to analyze the differences in WER among age groups, we took a random split of 100 clips from each group and computed the error rate for each of them.

 #### Limitations:
-The test data set has no specific domain, our goal for the future is to extract medical context specific data from the CommonVoice corpus of data because it is labelled for sex, accent and age already.
+The test data set has no specific domain, our goal for the future is to extract medical context specific data from the CommonVoice (CV) corpus of data.
+We chose CV because it is labelled for sex, accent and age already.
 The data in the CommonVoice dataset is not all taken from speakers’ natural environments, most voice clips are audio recordings of people reading a given sentence.
 This could lower the ecological validity of our study.
+On the other hand, the size of the data set, combined with its robust labelling makes it easier to generalize our results, which in turn increases ecological validity.
-We plan to run the turbo model on a bigger split which has fewer misheard errors according to OpenAI.
-Since we were running Whisper on approximately 1 GB of data, we had CPU limitations.
-Future work will include running on a cloud computing service, specifically Google Colab and running the turbo version on a larger corpus of data.
+We plan to run the turbo model on a bigger split which has fewer misheard errors (according to OpenAI).
+We chose the turbo model because of it being the default, having a larger number of parameters and relatively lower run time.
+Since we were running Whisper on approximately 800 MBs of data (from CV) locally on our computers, we had very large run times.
+To run the model locally, we had to use the base version.
+This constraint is due to CPU limitations.
+Future work will include running on a cloud computing service, specifically Google Colab and running the turbo version on a larger corpus of data to achieve greater validity.
 The comparison process can be improved.
 Differences between American and British spelling are being counted as mismatches between the actual and generated transcripts which can be confounding the results of the study.
+This lowers the internal validity of our study.
 This can be improved for greater validity of our results.

 #### References: